Skip to main content

 A small shop owner knows their customers and therefore can provide more personalized customer service.

-This in turn means that they tend to have higher loyalty rates among customers than those of larger retailers or shopping centers that do not know the individual needs of each customer.
+This in turn means that they tend to have higher loyalty rates among customers than those of larger retailers or shopping centres that do not know the individual needs of each customer.

 What is the biggest disadvantage of big shopping malls?